 In addition to enhancing the commute, the trial will help LTA assess if such a form of public bus services could optimise resources (buses and bus captains) and operating cost in areas and periods with low ridership.

-The first phase of the tender, to be awarded in 4Q 2017, will require the successful firms to conduct modelling and simulation to test service quality and resource requirements, allowing the LTA to determine the parameters for the actual trial.
-In the second phase, to be awarded in 2Q 2018, public bus operators will test and calibrate software and hardware solutions provided by the successful firms before beginning trials of actual on-demand, dynamically routed bus services in the second half of the year (2018).
+The First phase of the tender, awarded in February 2018, require the successful firms to conduct modelling and simulation to test service quality and resource requirements, allowing the LTA to determine the parameters for the actual trial.

 The trial is expected to be conducted on seven bus services plying three areas – Joo Koon (for Services 253, 255 and 257), Punggol North/West (for Services 84 and 382) and Shenton Way/Marina South (for Services 400 and 402).
 These areas currently experience low demand for bus services during off-peak hours and might better serve commuters if converted into on-demand services.

 In the lead-up to the actual trial, LTA promised to work with the bus operators and communities to educate and assist residents and commuters in the trial areas on how to use such bus services.
 During the trial, the usual scheduled bus services will continue to be operated at lower frequencies, for the benefit of commuters who are unfamiliar with the new bus services.